DVD repair of scratches can be performed in several different ways. However, most of the scratch repair methods do not solve the DVD scratch problem.

-Scratches on optical discs may occur on the top side of the disc (label side) or the base side of the disc.
+Scratches on DVDs may occur on the top side of the disc (label side) or the base side of the disc.

-Fillers are liquid substances that are applied to the disc in order to fill the scratch or gouge.
-Products are available commercially and there are many homemade type remedies that have been suggested.
+Fillers are liquid substances applied onto the disc to fill the scratch or gouge.
+Products are available commercially and many suggested homemade type remedies exist.
 The key principal is that the filler is supposed to have the same refractive index as the polycarbonate base so that the laser light is not affected by the scratch as it reads the disc or in other words the scratch behaves just like the rest of the disc base and is unnoticed.

-Sanders are pieces of equipment that have been specially designed for CD or DVD scratch repair.
+Sanders are pieces of equipment specially designed for CD or DVD scratch repair.
 You often find these in stores that sell used CDs or DVDs.
 This is how these stores restore problem discs that they acquire and they also offer this sanding scratch repair of optical discs as a service with cost depending on the severity of the scratch.
-Basically, the polycarbonate plastic base is being sanded down to the level of the scratch.
-The whole base is sanded with fine sandpaper, not just the area of the scratch.
-After sanding the disc base is repolished so that it is crystal clear once again.
+In summary, this scratch treatment works by sanding the polycarbonate plastic base down to the level of the scratch, thereby eliminating it.
+Sanding of the whole base occurs with fine sandpaper, not just the area of the scratch.
+After sanding, the disc base is repolished so that it is crystal clear once again.

 This method of DVD scratch repair may or may not work.
 The main problem is the thinning of the base layer and this affects how the laser light interacts with the disc when reading the disc.
 Disc manufacturing is to exact specifications to function properly and changing these specifications can result in problems.
 The schematic diagrams below illustrate this point.

 In the first image, the reading laser focuses precisely on the data layer.
 However, because of the thinner plastic of the base layer (as shown in the lower image), the laser light no longer precisely focuses on the data layer and depending on the amount of misfocus, disc read problems may occur.